 Be a peer leader

-Are you an LGBT2SQ youth, 12 to 25 years old who has faced barriers to participating in SOY programs?
+Are you an LGBT2SQ youth, 29 and under, who has faced barriers to participating in SOY programs?
 Are you searching to develop your confidence and self-advocacy skills?
 Do you care about your health and wellness, and your peers?

-For more information on SOY Lead, please email Verlia Stephens at email@example.com.
+For more information please email Verlia Stephens and Tanya Neumeyer at firstname.lastname@example.org.